DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2022-04-14-changing-route-and-course-after-registration.md

 - from a provider-led course to a school direct course, then the record will now be missing school details, which are needed to correctly pay funding to the lead school
 - from a course without funding to one with funding available, we should check whether the trainee should be receiving any funding
-- from a course with a bursary to one that doesn’t have funding, then the existing funding source is invalid
+- from a course with a bursary to one that does not have funding, then the existing funding source is invalid

 ## New designs